LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/reading/aggregation/_index.md

 ```

 {{% notice blue Example "rocket" %}}
-Applying an aggregate function to multipled grouped columns can also be accomplished with method chaining.
+Applying an aggregate function to multiple grouped columns can also be accomplished with method chaining.
 The following image uses columns from the titanic dataset as an example.

 ![Creating a new groupby object from the columns "embark_town" and "alone" and applying the sum aggregate function](pictures/grouped-titanic.png?classes=border)